GRAND PALACE | EMERALD BUDDHA | RECLINING BUDDHA

 TOP TIP: THE EMERALD BUDDHA IS LOCATED IN THE GRAND PALACE

-The Grand Palace Bangkok is a 218,400 Sqm2 man-made island with a complex of numerous buildings, halls, pavilions, temples set around open lawns, gardens and courtyards.
-Located in the heart of Bangkok, situated on the banks of Bangkoks major river, the Chao Phraya.
+The Grand Palace in Bangkok spans a 218,400-square-meter man-made island comprising numerous buildings, halls, pavilions, and temples arranged around lawns, gardens, and courtyards.
+It is located in the heart of the city, along the banks of Bangkok’s major river, the Chao Phraya.

 EMERALD BUDDHA